rubymotion-community/motion-http/README.md

 end
 ```

-Request specific headers can also be specified with the `:headers` option (overriding any previously set headers):
+To specify request specific headers, use the `:headers` option.
+This overrides any previously set headers.
+In this example, we override the default JSON content type:
 ```ruby
 HTTP.post("http://www.example.com/widgets",
     headers: { 'Content-Type' => 'application/vnd.api+json' },